koka-lang/koka/doc/spec/tour.kk.md

 This restricts all handler definitions for the `:ask` effect to use `fun` definitions for the `ask` operation.
-However, it increases the ability to reason about the code, and the compiler can optimize such calls a bit more as it no longer needs to check at run-time if the handler defines the operation as tail-resumptive.
+However, it increases the ability to reason about the code, and the compiler can optimize such calls a bit more as it no longer needs to check at run-time if the handler happens to define the operation as tail-resumptive.

 #### Value Operations { #sec-opval; }